NajiElKotob/Awesome-Viz/BestPractices.md

 * Gestalt principles
 * Dimensions help in defining context + slice and dice our analysis
 * Margin sizes should be equal on the left and right, with possible variation on the top and bottom.
+* Consider using different space depth to visually separate sections of related objects.

 -----